paritytech/capi/docs/Types.md

 import * as C from "https://deno.land/x/capi/mod.ts"
 ```

-Now let's fetch the metadata.
+As an example, let's connect to Polkadot and fetch the chain's metadata for the present highest block.

 ```ts
 const client = C.rpcClient(C.rpc.smoldotProvider, {